Palestinian prisoner release on track after court ruling

-JERUSALEM (Reuters) - Israel was set to free 26 Palestinian prisoners within hours to help underpin renewed peace talks, after its High Court on Tuesday rejected an appeal against their release by relatives of some of the Israelis they killed.
+JERUSALEM (Reuters) - Israel’s plans to free 26 Palestinian prisoners to help underpin renewed peace talks remained on track on Tuesday after its High Court rejected an appeal against their release.

-Authorities planned to transport the group from jail in the dead of night in the early hours of Wednesday.
-The men, arrested between 1985 and 2001, were to return to homes in the occupied West Bank and the Gaza Strip.

-An Israeli official said they would be taken in vehicles with sealed windows to prevent a repetition of scenes in which released Palestinian prisoners have stretched out their hands in V-for-Victory signs.

-Yet Ada Kuenstler, whose 84-year-old father, Avraham Kuenstler, was killed in 1992 by a prisoner due to be released, said she understood Israel’s political considerations in freeing Abdallah Salah from his 99-year sentence.

-“I want peace and do not ask for revenge, and I am not objecting to this move because I want to hope that this will bring peace a little closer,” she told Reuters.
+Relatives of Israelis killed by some of the men asked the court to block the release, which could begin as early as Tuesday evening.
+The three-justice panel ruled the government had been within its purview to free the long-serving inmates.

-Hours after the release, U.S.-brokered peace talks with the Palestinians, which opened in Washington on July 30, were due to resume in Jerusalem, with further negotiations expected later in the occupied West Bank.
+U.S.-brokered peace talks with the Palestinians, which opened in Washington on July 30, were due to resume on Wednesday in Jerusalem, with further negotiations expected later in the occupied West Bank.

 The talks broke down three years ago in a dispute over settlement building in territory Palestinians seek for a state.

-Israel’s announcement on Sunday of plans to expand settlements drew Palestinian anger but no formal threat to withdraw from negotiations, whose resumption was driven by intensive shuttle diplomacy by U.S. Secretary of State John Kerry.
+Israel’s announcement on Sunday of plans to expand settlements have drawn Palestinian anger but no formal threat to withdraw from the negotiations, whose resumption was driven by intensive shuttle diplomacy by U.S. Secretary of State John Kerry.

-The United States is seeking to broker a “two-state solution” in which Israel would exist peacefully alongside a Palestinian state created in the West Bank and the Gaza Strip, lands captured in the 1967 Middle East war.
+The United States is seeking to broker a “two-state solution” in which Israel would exist peacefully alongside a Palestinian state created in the West Bank and the Gaza Strip, lands occupied by the Israelis since a 1967 war.

 The United States, European Union and United Nations on Monday condemned Israel’s announcement of construction plans for about 2,000 new settler homes.

-Most world powers regard all the settlements as illegal.
 During a visit to Colombia, Kerry called on the Palestinians “not to react adversely” to Israel’s latest plans.
+He said Israel’s settlement steps “were to some degree expected” and urged the parties to move ahead with the talks.

+“The United States of America views all of the settlements as illegitimate,” Kerry said in Bogota.

+Similar criticism was voiced by spokesmen for the European Union and U.N.
+Secretary General Ban Ki-moon.

-Israel dismissed such criticism, saying the settlement plans were intended for West Bank areas it wanted to keep under any peace deal with the Palestinians.
+Israel dismissed such criticism, saying the settlement plans were intended for West Bank areas it intended to keep under any peace deal with the Palestinians.

 The 26 prisoners due to be released were among a total of 104 that Israel has agreed to free in four stages.

-Palestinian President Mahmoud Abbas, who has vowed to seek freedom for all Palestinian prisoners, is set to gain by the prisoner releases, a highly charged issue in a society where thousands are held in Israeli custody.
+Palestinian President Mahmoud Abbas, who has vowed to seek freedom for all Palestinian prisoners, gains a boost from the prisoner releases.
+The subject of prisoners is a highly charged issue in a society where thousands are held in Israeli custody.

-“I think this is an important accomplishment, one that gives hope to the Palestinian people,” Palestinian Minister of Prisoners Issa Qaraqe told Reuters.

-Abbas’s Islamist rival, Hamas, had limited praise for the prisoner release, although it also reiterated its objections to negotiating with Israel, whose existence it rejects.
+Even Abbas’s Islamist rival, Hamas, had limited praise for the prisoner release though it also reiterated its objections to negotiating with Israel, whose existence it rejects.

 Some 500,000 Israeli settlers live in the West Bank and East Jerusalem amid 2.5 million Palestinians.
 Israel withdrew in 2005 from the Gaza Strip, now governed by Hamas Islamists.